 Air Transport World magazine predicts the steady evolution of contactless procedures for airline passengers.
-As 'Touch-Free Travel' becomes generally accepted, more and more airports will feature robot-type 'Welcome Kiosks' and biometric, facial-recognition identification systems, along with digital links to passengers' own Personal Electronic Devices (the PEDs).
+As 'Touch-Free Travel' becomes generally accepted, more and more airports will feature robot-type 'Welcome Kiosks' and biometric, facial-recognition identification systems, along with digital links to passengers' own personal electronic devices (PEDs).
 The experts say 'Touch-Free Travel ...' but, of course, passengers will certainly be touching their own PEDs.
-Look, there's Mary, clicking on an interactive App on her iPhone, to verify the departure gate and seat assignment for her flight on Alaska Airlines.
+Look, there's Mary, clicking on an interactive app on her iPhone to verify the departure gate and seat assignment for her flight on Alaska Airlines.
 It's all very well for the 'tech-savvy,' yes.
 But what about those passenger groups that might not be accustomed to navigating endless series of 'techie-type' screen pop-ups?
-In these circumstances, there is a need for ground handling staff and check-in agents to be prepared to offer assistance, to overcome the challenges of the technical hurdles that confront, for example, senior citizens who might not have experience of using computer terminals.
+In these circumstances, there is a need for ground handling staff and check-in agents to be prepared to offer assistance, to overcome the challenges of the technical hurdles that confront, for example, senior citizens who might not have experience using computer terminals.
+0:41 Image: Second morning, Mary.